Addono/LISA/readme.md

 ![Screenshot of the application](https://i.imgur.com/Yc03EAW.png)

-Lisa Is Super Awsome (LISA) is an application made to track "things" between friends/a group of people whom trust eachother.
-It offers a simple, informal and trust based system to let users tally on eachother.
-Although the system is designed with a non-exploitative user base in mind are all actions related to a user still completely transparent, as each user can see on whom they tallied and whom tallied on their tap.
+Lisa Is Super Awesome (LISA) is an application made to track "things" between friends/a group of people who trust each other.
+It offers a simple, informal and trust-based system to let users tally on each other.
+Although the system is designed with a non-exploitative user base in mind are all actions related to a user still completely transparent, as each user can see on whom they tallied and who tallied on their tap.

-Many use-cases can be imagined, in general LISA gives each user an integer sized balance which each user can subtract from in a one-by-one basis.
+Many use-cases can be imagined, in general LISA gives each user an integer sized balance which each user can subtract from on a one-by-one basis.
 Imagined use cases include collectively buying goods and keeping track of whom used what.

 ## Getting started